maozhitao/OmicsIntegrationPipeline/README.md

 (Especially when you do not have root privileges and you install or compile the software/toolkits manually): <br>
 Here are the example path of those installed software/toolkits:
 <ol>
-<li> sratoolkit: ~/sratoolkit.2.9.6-1-ubuntu64/bin/ </li>
 <li> RSeQC: ~/.local/lib/python2.7/site-packages/RSeQC-2.6.4-py2.7.egg/EGG-INFO/scripts/ </li>
 <li> HTSeq: ~/.local/lib/python2.7/site-packages/HTSeq-0.6.1p1-py2.7-linux-x86_64.egg/EGG-INFO/scripts/</li>
 </ol>
 After you added these path to PATH variable, you should be capable to run the following program in any directory:
 <ul>
 <li>prefetch</li>
+<li>bowtie2</li>
 <li>infer_experiment.py</li>
 <li>htseq_count</li>
 </ul>
-If you failed to run these three program, please make sure that you located these three programs correctly and added the correct path to PATH variables before you run this pipeline.
+If you failed to run these four programs, please make sure that you located these four programs correctly and added the correct path to PATH variables before you run this pipeline.
 </div>

 <div id = "validation">